MOHAN8897/Venue_finder/docs/TASK_COMPLETION_LOG.md

 - All events and SQL commands logged in CODE_CHANGE_LOG.md.
 - Next step: Integrate Super Admin dashboard for venue approval/rejection and status management.

+## [2024-08-01 19:30] Completed: Comprehensive Venue Approval, Owner Management, and Logging System Migration

+- All required schema, triggers, RLS, and functions for venue approval, owner promotion, admin logging, and real-time support are now documented and ready for execution in Supabase.
+- See `database/sql_commands.md` for the full migration and explanations.

 ---

 **[2024-08-01]**